BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ```

 > You can define an entire tab's content — not just a widget — and call the `InsertModMenuTab` function to insert it into the MCM window, inside the space dedicated for your mod.
-> • [EasyCheat](https://www.nexusmods.com/baldursgate3/mods/9827) is a mod that leverages the `InsertModMenuTab` method to add custom logic inside MCM.
+> • For reference, [EasyCheat](https://www.nexusmods.com/baldursgate3/mods/9827) is a mod that leverages the `InsertModMenuTab` method to add custom logic inside MCM.
 {.is-info}

 ### Listening to MCM events